bdantas/autowifi/README.md

 Ditch your bloated network manager

 # Purpose
-Simple shell script for GNU/Linux that connects to the highest-priority wireless network among the available wireless networks
+Simple shell script for GNU/Linux that connects to the highest-priority wireless network currently available

 # What you need
 0. GNU/Linux operating system and this script